7 days/6 nights with 5 of days cycling

 Arrive Ljubljana.
 Described as one of Europe’s most livable cities, with pedestrian and bike-friendly streets, and an active cultural scene.
 Surely one of the most beautiful cities in Europe, but without crowds (yet).
 We recommend arriving late afternoon in time to walk along the emerald green Ljubljanica River which is lined with vibrant cafes and then have dinner at the acclaimed Gostilna na Gradu, situated in the castle above town ; it will be the first of many memorable meals.

-Bled - Bike lanes depart right from the center out of town so if ever there was a city to ride from, this is it (no transfer needed).
+Bled - Meet with the area manager for the briefing and bike fitting.
+Bike lanes depart right from the center out of town so if ever there was a city to ride from, this is it (no transfer needed).
 You will be soon be out in the countryside and enjoying the dramatic scenery of Slovenia.
 Lunch in the medieval village of Skofa Loka, with its castle and restored historical center.
 You will arrive to splendid Lake Bled along a little known bike path.
 The setting here is nothing short of spectacular.
 Take a dip, or take one of the pletnas out to the island to visit the monastery.
 We have several restaurants for you to choose between.
 Distance options: 40 km- 620 m elevation gain; 71 km - 1450 m gain.

 Bled - Ride through Triglav National Park to Lake Bohinj, quite possibly even more beautiful than Lake Bled.
 Optional hike to the Savica waterfall, which at 60 m is one of the most impressive sights in the Julian Alps.
 On your return ride circling Lake Bled, stop at one of the beaches or at the rowing center, where world-class rowers train.
 Visit the castle above town.
 Distance options: 42.6 km with 445 m elevation gain; 67.3 km with 740 m elevation gain; 84 km with 1610 m elevation gain.